thephpleague/tactician/plugins/bernard.md

 #### Receivers

 Receiver is a term used in both command pattern and the message terminology.
-In this case a recevier is a callable passed to the Router.
+In this case a receiver is a callable passed to the Router.
 The Router routes all messages to a receiver (or returns with error if no receiver is registered for a messsage).
 There are two receivers implemented by this plugin:

 - `SingleBusReceiver`: This receiver should be used when the same command bus is used for the producer and the consumer side.
 It prevents a command from being requeued (causing an infinite loop).
 - `SeparateBusReceiver`: Use this receiver in any other cases.